“Loomis is just an awesome place to foster your own personal growth as a musician.”

 The Pancake Society

-You can find Cooping making pancakes on Thursday mornings for fellow Pelicans as co-president of the Pancake Society.
+You can find Cooper making pancakes on Thursday mornings for fellow Pelicans as co-president of the Pancake Society.
 Don't forget the chocolate chips!

 Music at Loomis